-If you operate the product with an empty condensate siphon, flue gas may escape into the room air.

-► In order to operate the product, ensure that the condensate siphon is always full.
+If you operate the product with an empty condensate siphon, flue gas may escape into the room air. ▶ In order to operate the product, ensure that 1.4.7 Risk of poisoning and burns caused the condensate siphon is always full.